Lower Thames Rowing Club Constitution

 The club shall be known as the Lower Thames Rowing club, herein after known as the club.

-The objectives of the club are to further the sport of rowing both recreational and for competition in coastal boats and to provide facilities both practical and social for the
+The objectives of the club are to further the sport of rowing both recreational and for competition in coastal boats and to provide facilities both practical and social for the membership.

 Candidates for election to membership shall make written application to the club secretary on the form provided.
-The power of election shall rest with the committee who may refuse to elect to membership any application without assigning a reason for so doing.5
+The power of election shall rest with the committee who may refuse to elect to membership any application without assigning a reason for so doing.

 A person who has been expelled from or refused membership of the British Rowing shall not be eligible for membership.

-6. Equal Opportunities Policy
+6. Equal Opportunities Policy:

-7. Child Protection Procedures
+7. Child Protection Procedures:

 The subscription year will commence from 1st February.

-10. Cessation of Membership
+9. Cessation of Membership:

+Any member may resign by giving notice in writing to the secretary.
 Any member violating any of the rules or regulations of the club or being adjudged guilty of unsatisfactory conduct may, by resolution of the committee, be suspended or expelled.
 Any member suspended or expelled may appeal to a special general meeting if such an appeal is sponsored in writing and signed by not less than 12 full members.

 A member shall be deemed to have resigned from the club if, after due notice in writing he/she has not paid by the June meeting the annual subscription which became due at the AGM.